PoCInnovation/SecureCI/README.md

 Install the [SecureCI Github app](https://github.com/apps/secureci-app) on your repository.

-Fill out the missing fields of the .env file.
+Fill out the missing fields of .env file, for front-end and back-end.

 Add the [Semgrep workflow](./back-end/semgrep-workflow/semgrep.yml) to your repository.